MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 10) There are 2 MF optimization techniques.
 WALS converges faster and it is parallelizable.

 - Stochastic Gradient Descent: Used to minimize losses
-- Weighted Alternating Least Squares (WALS): Specific to matrix factorization
+- Weighted Alternating Least Squares (WALS): It is specific to matrix factorization.
+Each stage can be solved exactly (via solution of a linear system) and can be distributed.
+WALS guarantees the convergence because each step is guaranteed to decrease the loss
     - Fix one embedding matrix (U), and optimize the other embedding (V)
     - Fix the other embedding matrix (V), and optimize the embedding matrix (U)
     - Repeat.